-The VIG Holding Compliance Committee was established as the institutional work platform for compliance-related matters and organises meetings four times a year.
-The committee members are the holders of the four VIG Holding governance functions, the heads of selected organisational departments (Asset Management, Asset Risk Management, Subsidiaries Management, Data Management and Processes, European Affairs, Finance and Accounting, Corporate and large customer business, General Secretariat and Legal department, Human Resources, Group IT, Investor Relations, Group Reinsurance) and special officers (issuer compliance officer, anti-money laundering compliance officer, data protection officer and IT security officer).
+The VIG Holding Compliance Committee was established as an institutionalised work platform for compliance-related matters.
+Meetings take place four times a year.
+The committee members are the holders of the four VIG Holding governance functions, the heads of selected risk-relevant organisational departments (Asset Management, Asset-Risk Management, Subsidiaries Management, Data Management and Processes, European Affairs, Finance and Accounting, Corporate and large customer business, General Secretariat and Legal department, Group IT, Human Resources, Investor Relations, Group Reinsurance) and special officers (issuer compliance officer, anti-money laundering compliance officer, data protection officer and IT security officer).

-During the Compliance Committee meetings, the committee members report on compliance matters in their areas of responsibility and inform each other about the current compliance matters.
-Cross-area discussions also take place concerning relevant new laws, amendments to laws and case law and their effects on VIG Holding.
+During the Compliance Committee meetings, the committee members report on compliance matters in their areas of responsibility, in particular the implementation status of compliance-relevant processes, and inform each other about the current compliance matters.
+Cross-area discussions also take place concerning relevant statutory or regulatory amendments or changes and case law and their effects on VIG Holding.
 Appropriate responsibilities are assigned if the committee determines that action is needed.
 The meeting minutes are sent to the Managing Board for information.